-The barrel and choke tubes are designed for use with factory steel shot cartridges loaded to international standard specifications.
-When steel shot cartridges are fired, the best results are obtained by using open chokes (C, IC, M).
-Tighter choke constrictions (IM, F) when using steel shot, do not increase pattern density and will accelerate wear and tear.
+The barrel is designed for use with factory steel shot cartridges loaded to international standard specifications.
+The optional extended tubes are NOT intended for use with steel shot.
+In any case, tighter choke constrictions, (IM, F)

+when using steel shot, do not increase pattern density and will accelerate wear and tear.
 The use of reloaded or remanufactured ammunition can increase the likelihood of excessive pressure, case rupture or other defects in the ammunition.